 Skillshare also provides a detailed handbook including guidelines for course creation and best practices.
 Instructors can also find support and interact with fellow teachers through the platform’s Teacher Center.

 At the end of the day, if you’re passionate about a subject and looking into online teaching opportunities, both platforms are great options.

 Udemy vs Skillshare: Verdict

 Hopefully at this point you are feeling more confident in picking between Udemy vs Skillshare.

+More of a jack-of-all-trades?
 Want to tweak your creative skills and learn tips and tricks from industry experts?
 Skillshare offers tons of great courses for a single subscription fee.
 Dig in, because it’s truly all-you-can-eat!